atelierbram/vim-colors_duotones/README.md

 # DuoTones

+This repo is deprecated, but is continued at [Base2Tone-vim](https://github.com/atelierbram/Base2Tone-vim).
+Base2Tone-vim is generated with a rejuvenated templating engine, and also comes with light themes.

 Based on [Duotone Themes](http://simurai.com/projects/2016/01/01/duotone-themes/) by [Simurai](http://simurai.com/) for Atom.

 > “DuoTone themes use only 2 hues (7 shades in total).
 It tones down less important parts (like punctuation and brackets) and highlights only the important ones.
 This leads to a more calm color scheme, but still lets you find the stuff you're looking for.”